motykatomasz/Supercomputing-For-Big-Data/Blogpost/lab2blogpost.md

 # Introduction
 In this second lab we will see the behavior of our first lab's implementation running on a real cluster.
-Through a series of measurements with different settings we will check how our implementation will scale up/out.
+Through a series of measurements with different settings, we will check how our implementation will scale up/out.

-As forecasted in the first lab and seen in the feedback session, we opted to continue with the dataframe implementation because on the long run it will be faster than the RDD one, showing the real advantages of the optimizations.
+As forecasted in the first lab and seen in the feedback session, we opted to continue with the dataframe implementation, because on the long run it will be faster than the RDD one, showing the real advantages of the optimizations.

 # Recap of the implementation
 Just as a quick recap, our dataframe implementation works as the following.
 We opted for a more SQL-like approach.
 We load all the segments using the schema provided in the manual of the course: out of all the fields provided we are only interested in *DATE* and *AllNames*.
 Hence, we filter out all the entries with a *null* name and we select only these two columns.
 Futhermore, we change the format of the date, because we are not interested in the hour.
 Later, we need to process somehow the *AllNames* attribute, since each row contains a series of names, each associated with a number.